-Permaculture is the art of following biological insights gleaned from natural exchanges occurring in ecosystems to grow plants together on small, densely-populated surfaces.
-It actually ventures much further than pure biology and encompasses all questions searching to understand the relationship between mankind and creation.
+Permaculture is the art of following biological insights gleaned from considering nature as a teacher.
+Key is the observation of natural exchanges occurring in ecosystems.
+It usually involves growing plants together on small, densely-populated surfaces.
+Fundamentally, it ventures much further than pure biology and encompasses all questions searching to understand the relationship between mankind and creation.

 It is particularly well suited to vegetable gardens!